rubyonjets/jets/docs/docs.md

 ## How It Works

-You write code called controllers and workers.
-Jets turns the code into Lambda functions and uploads them to AWS Lambda and API Gateway.
+You write code and Jets turns the code into Lambda functions and uploads them to AWS Lambda and API Gateway.

 <a id="prev" class="btn btn-basic" href="{% link quick-start.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/controllers.md %}">Next Step</a>